Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you were lucky enough to be raised by confident adults who did not micromanage your behavior, confidence is probably one of many positive traits you absorbed.

-Your attitude toward solo hiking is probably something like this:
+Your attitude toward solo hiking and backpacking is probably something like this:

 "Take off on a solo hike?
 Sure!
 Nothing is holding me back!"